The Complete Apple Watch Comparison Chart (Tech Specs)

 A detailed chart of all the differences between Apple Watches

-This article is valid as of April, 2025.
-It does not take into account watches that were released afterwards.
+This article is valid as of December, 2025 (with latest watches being: Apple Watch 11, SE 3, and Ultra 3).
+It does not take into account watches that are released afterwards.

 Intro